aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 = Naturalistic Programming

-We think that the upshot of the previous chapter about programming languages, is that these kinds of formal languages are "precise" and "simple".
+We think that the upshot of the previous chapter about programming languages is that these kinds of formal languages are "precise" and "simple".

-They're precise, because they (like mathematical notation) have a clearly defined syntax and semantics; and they're "simple" because their core should contain as few elements as possible, and these elements should be orthogonal (as free to combine with one another as feasible).
-Precision makes the meaning of code in a programming language as directly dependent on syntax as possible, and simplicity makes a programming language "easy" to implement on a computer (as compared to a natural language).
+They are precise because they (like mathematical notation) have a clearly defined syntax and semantics; and they are "simple" because their core should contain as few elements as possible, and these elements should be orthogonal (as free to combine with one another as feasible).
+Precision makes the meaning of code in a programming language as directly dependent on syntax as possible, and simplicity makes a programming language "easy" to use with a computer (as compared to a natural language).

 Given these advantages of programming languages, what would the benefit of writing code using natural language be, if any?
 This is what we shall discuss in the following pages, together with four examples of currently existing naturalistic programming languages.
-We shall also make a brief digression about LLMs, Prompt Engineering and AI-assisted coding (in natural language); we shall follow that with some criticism that can be made about using natural languages in code, and we shall conclude the chapter with what (we think) are the distinguisihing characteristics of the naturalistic languages we studied, that give them an edge over the traditional programming languages.
+We shall also make a brief digression about LLMs, Prompt Engineering and AI-assisted coding (in natural language); we shall propose some criticism about using natural languages in code, and we shall conclude the chapter with what (we think) are the distinguishing characteristics of the naturalistic languages we studied, that give them an edge over traditional programming languages.

 == Precision and Expressiveness: a tradeoff

-A general trend in languages, is that there tends to be a tradeoff between naturalness and expressiveness on the one side, versus precision and ease of implementation on the other.
+A general trend in languages is that there tends to be a tradeoff between naturalness and expressiveness on the one side, versus precision and ease of implementation on the other.

-Within the PENS (Precision, Expressiveness, Naturalness and Simplicity) language classification scheme @kuhn2014survey, a diverse set of Controlled Natural Languages (CNLs), all based on English, were classified by 4 metrics: Precision, Expressiveness, Naturalness and Simplicity.
+Within the PENS (Precision, Expressiveness, Naturalness and Simplicity) language classification scheme @kuhn2014survey, a diverse set of Controlled Natural Languages (CNLs), all based on English, were classified by four metrics: Precision, Expressiveness, Naturalness and Simplicity.

 This is roughly what these four metrics mean, respectively: the level of independence from context (Precision), the amount of expressible propositions (Expressiveness), the similarity to natural language (Naturalness) and the ease of implementation as a computer program (Simplicity).

 The study found, among the other results, that Precision and Simplicity are positively correlated, Expressiveness and Simplicity are negatively correlated, and Naturalness and Expressiveness are positively correlated.

-In other words: in the last chapter we had been talking about how imprecise natural language is, but now we must acknowledge the other side of the medal, namely that: natural language has an exceptional level of expressiveness, as compared to the formal languages.
-You can say almost anything in natural language, or better yet: it is hard to think of an idea that you can't express, using plain English or any other human tongue.
+In other words: in the previous chapters we had been talking about how imprecise natural language is, but now we must acknowledge the other side of the medal, namely that natural language has an exceptional level of expressiveness, as compared to formal languages.
+You can say almost anything in natural language, or better yet: it is hard to think of an idea that you cannot express using plain English or any other human tongue.

-== Shortcomings of programming languages
+== Shortcomings of traditional programming languages

 Does the lack of expressiveness represent a problem in traditional programming languages?
-We think a lot of the evidence points to that conclusion; beginning from the very existence of reaserch into naturalistic programming, which seems to stem from the shortcomings of contemporary programming languages, at adequately describing certain classes of problems @knoll2006pegasus, @knoll2011naturalistic, @lopes2003beyond, @pulido2017survey.
+We think this is evident, beginning from the very existence of research in naturalistic programming, which seems to stem from the limitations of contemporary programming languages at adequately describing certain classes of problems @knoll2006pegasus, @knoll2011naturalistic, @lopes2003beyond, @pulido2017survey.

 In these works, it is argued that the abstractions that power the current generation of programming languages often tend to result in verbose, repetitive and brittle code.

 === The Issue of Semantic Gap

-The important issue of "_Semantic Gap_" is brought up in a paper from 2011 which proposes and discusses the possibility of designing a language with "naturalistic types" @knoll2011naturalistic.
-There is a _Semantic Gap_ between the desired behavior of a program, and the code that is written to produce it; this results in the "scattering of ideas" we sometimes see in traditional programming languages, when the need arises to express a concept that isn't directly supported by the programming language in question.
+The important issue of "_Semantic Gap_" is brought up in a 2011 paper which proposes and discusses the possibility of designing a language with "naturalistic types" @knoll2011naturalistic.
+There is a _Semantic Gap_ between the desired behavior of a program, and the code that is written to produce it; this results in the "scattering of ideas" we sometimes see in traditional programming languages, when the need arises to express a concept that is not directly supported by the programming language in question.

-A concrete example of this "scattering of ideas" is reflected in the use of _flags_ (boolean variables) that are conditionally altered in a loop, and then read elsewhere in the code; the logic behind any particular use of such flags may be trivial when explained out loud in natural language, while being entirely opaque at a first reading of the code.
+A concrete example of this "scattering of ideas" is reflected by the use of _flags_ (Boolean variables) that are conditionally altered in a loop, and then read elsewhere in the code; the logic behind any particular use of such flags may be trivial when explained in natural language, while being entirely opaque at a first reading of the code.

-This means that the logic that these flags express, may have to be painstakingly pieced back together by the people that read the code, potentially many times over.
-Code comments, which consist essentially of short natural language explanations of the code's behavior, may help add clarity to such obscure pieces of code; but one must be careful to avoid the usage of comments in excess, as they (the comments) may become obsolete, moreover they are not checked by the compiler.
+This means that the logic that these flags express may have to be painstakingly pieced back together by the people that read the code, potentially many times over.
+Code comments, which consist essentially of short natural language explanations of the code behavior, may help add clarity to such obscure pieces of code; but one must be careful to avoid the usage of comments in excess, as they (the comments) may become obsolete and they are not checked by the compiler.

 === Aspect Oriented Programming (AOP)

-The paper "Beyond AOP: toward naturalistic programming" @lopes2003beyond (from 2003) argues that language designers should start taking inspiration from natural language, just as they took inspiration from mathematics (Functional Programming), and what they call: "ad-hoc metaphors such as Objects" (OOP) in the past.
+The 2003 paper "Beyond AOP: toward naturalistic programming" @lopes2003beyond argues that language designers should start taking inspiration from natural language, just as they took inspiration from mathematics (Functional Programming), and what they call: "ad-hoc metaphors such as Objects" (OOP) in the past.
 The paper talks about the emergence of Aspect Oriented Programming (AOP), as a positive example of a step in the right direction.

 AOP is a programming paradigm that aims at increasing the modularity of code by addressing the problem of cross-cutting concerns, and does so by advocating their separation from the core business-logic.
 A cross-cutting concern, in software development, is an aspect of a program that affects various modules at the same time, without the possibility (in non-AOP languages) of being encapsulated in any single one of them.

 A most obvious cross-cutting concern is logging.
-For instance: the problem of logging all of the calls to functions with such and such characteristics, and only those.
+For instance: the problem of logging all of the calls to functions with specific characteristics, and only those.
 In a traditional OOP language, one would have to insert a call to the logger at the beginning or at the end of every function that one wished to track.

-In a language that supports AOP, this concern can be handled by an Aspect: a separate section of the program that neatly encapsulates that cross-cutting concern (logging all such-and-such functions); similar to how we could write a "chapter about logging" if we were describing the behavior of the same application using the referential capabilities afforded to us by the natural language in a printed book; the way people have always been describing (even very complex) ideas and processes for centuries.
+In a language that supports AOP, this concern can be handled by an Aspect: a separate section of the program that neatly encapsulates that cross-cutting concern (logging all such-and-such functions); similar to how we could write a "chapter about logging" if we were describing the behavior of the same application using the referential capabilities afforded to us by the natural language in a printed book; that is the way people have always been describing (even very complex) ideas and processes for centuries.

 == Natural Style <the80s>

-But then, how do people normally describe problems and their solutions, in natural language?
-It is telling that the manner, style, and train of thought in describing an algorithmic procedure employed by a regular person, or even by a programmer when elaborating an idea in the abstract, can be very different from the style employed by the same programmer when translating his/her ideas into executable code @knoll2006pegasus, @miller1981natural.
+But then, how do people normally describe problems and their solutions in natural language?
+The manner, style, and train of thought in describing an algorithmic procedure employed by a regular person, or even by a programmer when elaborating an idea in the abstract, can be very different from the style employed by the same programmer when translating his/her ideas into executable code @knoll2006pegasus, @miller1981natural.

 An early and oft-cited study in this respect is the one conducted by L. A. Miller in 1981 @miller1981natural.
-A group of college students who were not familiar with computers were asked to provide solutions to six file manipulation problems, and their proposed solutions (all written in natural language) were evaluated for metrics such as: preference of expression, presence of contextual referencing, etc...
+A group of college students who were not familiar with computers were asked to provide solutions to six file manipulation problems, and their proposed solutions (all written in natural language) were evaluated through metrics such as preference of expression, presence of contextual referencing, etc.

 === Implicit References

-It was found that the students were quite often prone to using contextual references such as pronouns and context-dependent phrases like: "the previous" and "the next"; this is a linguistic phenomenon broadly known as Deixis.
+It was found that the students were quite often prone to using contextual references such as pronouns and context-dependent phrases such as "the previous" and "the next"; this is a linguistic phenomenon broadly known as Deixis.
 Explicit variable assignments were _not_ used.

 === Universal Quantification

 The students preferred to treat data structures in a cumulative way, using universal quantifiers, rather than loops, to express operations that had to be carried out on multiple instances of a data structure.
-They avoided using any of the traditional structured programming constructs (if-then-else, while, for...), let alone the even more unnatural unstructured programming constructs (goto statements).
+They avoided using the traditional structured programming constructs (if-then-else, while, for, etc.), let alone the even more unnatural unstructured programming constructs ('goto' statements).

 === Blunt (but Revisable) General Statements

-One of those historic (2006-2009) "Get a Mac" commercials @getAMac by Apple (the company) comes to mind, when talking about this aspect of natural language.
-The espisode in question begins with the character interpreting "PC" making a very blunt statement about how easy it is to use a PC, and then some small, hard to read text suddenly appears down at the bottom of the screen.
-We are told that this is just some "legal copy" (a kind of legal disclaimer), because apparently the claim about how "easy" it is to use PC requires a "little more" explanation.
+One of those historic (2006-2009) "Get a Mac" commercials @getAMac by Apple (the company) comes to mind when talking about this aspect of natural language.
+The episode in question begins with the character interpreting a "PC" making a very blunt statement about how easy it is to use a PC, and then some small, hard to read text suddenly appears down at the bottom of the screen.
+We are told that this is just some "legal copy" (a kind of legal disclaimer), because apparently the claim about how "easy" it is to use a PC requires a "little more" explanation.
 PC goes on to make more and more of such "bold" claims, and the legal copy promptly grows, until it floods the entirety of the screen.

 In any case, when describing an algorithm, the students from the experiment by Miller tended to begin by the most general and crucial step of the procedure, to only then deal with those special cases which required a different sort of treatment.
 This strategy of dealing with complexity: the further refinement, or "annotation" of a blunt initial general statement, seems to be a pervasive idea; and we will encounter it again later.

-It is often not how we do things in traditional programming language code, where the crucial step of a function may be delayed until after all of the guard clauses and early returns that check for the edge cases are visited; or, worse: the crucial step may be buried deep within a hierarchy of nested if-statements.
+It is often not how we do things in traditional programming language code, where the crucial step of a function may be delayed until after all of the guard clauses and early returns that check for the edge cases are visited; or, worse, the crucial step may be buried deep within a hierarchy of nested if-statements.

-Perhaps the success of the exception handling model (which itself is not perfect, by any means) is owed in part to the philosophy of tackling the most important step first, and handling the edge cases (as exceptions) later.
+Perhaps, the success of the exception handling model (which itself is not perfect, by any means) is owed in part to the philosophy of tackling the most important step first, and handling the edge cases (as exceptions) later.

 === Implied Knowledge

 The subjects of the experiment also expected the computer to possess some pragmatic, contextual knowledge of the world and of their intentions, expecting it to fill in the semantic gaps whenever needed.
-As Dijkstra would've put it: "They blamed the mechanical slave for its strict obedience with which it carried out its given instructions, even if a moment's thought would have revealed that those instructions contained an obvious mistake" @foolishnessnatprogramming.
+As Dijkstra would have put it: "They blamed the mechanical slave for its strict obedience with which it carried out its given instructions, even if a moment's thought would have revealed that those instructions contained an obvious mistake" @foolishnessnatprogramming.

 === Size of Vocabulary

 Another finding was that the subjects tended to use a relatively restricted vocabulary, though they still liked to use synonyms from time to time.
-Besides, studies have shown that to understand novels and newspaper articles a non-native English speaker needs to know just about 8000 to 9000 of the most common lemmas (root-words, or "word families"), and to understant dialogue on TV shows or movies that number is even less: only about 3000 lemmas @bbcWords.
-The problem of vocabulary doesn't appear great, of course we must remember that a human speaker can often make up for the words he/she doesn't know from contextual information and implied world knowledge, which is definitely a bigger problem for a machine.
+Besides, studies have shown that to understand novels and newspaper articles a non-native English speaker needs to know just about 8000 to 9000 of the most common lemmas (root-words, or "word families"), and to understand dialogue on TV shows or movies that number is even less: only about 3000 lemmas @bbcWords.
+The problem of vocabulary does not appear great, as we must remember that a human speaker can often make up for the words he/she does not know from contextual information and implied world knowledge, which is definitely a bigger problem for a machine.

 == Literate Programming <literate>